MicrosoftStudentAmbassadors-Kenya/building-series-podcast/src/pages/index.md

     content: >-
       ## Ask A Question

-      We're OK with any kind of questions and will answer as many as I possibly can.
+      We're OK with any kind of questions and will answer as many as we possibly can.
     content_align: left
     form_position: right